matthunt1984/matthunt1984.github.io/_posts/2021-03-27-using-s3-for-long-term-photo-backups.md

 #### Terraform content

+{% assign terraform_file = site.pages | where: "name", "media-archive-tf.md" %}

-The [Terraform file](https://github.com/matthunt1984/my-archive/blob/main/archive.tf)* I used creates the following structure
+I used Terraform to create the following resources:
 1. S3 bucket to contain the files
-2. S3 lifecycle policy to move files to Deep Glacier (after 10 days)
+2. Lifecycle policy to move files to Deep Glacier (after 10 days)
-3. IAM user that has permissions to populate it (which I created for using with ODrive)
+3. IAM user to populate it (which I created for using with ODrive)

-**TODO: Update the terraform file's permissions*
+4. Permissions for that user on S3
+5. API key to be grant access from ODrive

+The full terraform file can be seen [here]({{ terraform_file[0].url }})

 ## Migration plan